Is life insurance worth it?

-There are many questions to ask your self when considering life insurance.
+There are many questions to ask yourself when considering life insurance.
 “What are my life insurance options?
-How about life insurance costs?
+What are the life insurance costs?
 What is the difference between a term policy and whole life coverage?”

 When you buy life insurance, you in some ways buy peace of mind.
-Let’s explore the types of life insurance, how life insurance works, and if now is the right time for you to purchase a life insurance policy.
+Let’s explore the types of life insurance, including term policies and permanent life insurance coverage, how life insurance works, and if now is the right time for you to purchase a life insurance policy.

 What is life insurance?

-Whole life insurance, the second type we’ll talk about in this post, is a bit more complicated than term life policies.
+A whole life insurance policy, the second type we’ll talk about in this post, is a bit more complicated than term life policies.
 It is also typically the more expensive life insurance.
 Whole life insurance is permanent life insurance that both pays out a death benefit and builds up a cash value over time.
 This means that a portion of each premium payment you make is channeled into a savings component of your policy, called its “cash value”.

 In some situations, depending on your company and policy, you can choose to withdraw from these funds, or borrow against the amount.
 Whole life insurance is the most common type of life insurance, and, with this type of policy, you are covered for your entire life, as long as you’re consistent with paying premiums on time.